opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 ## Slide 5: Jigsaw Paradigm Established in Linguistics

-This idea of assembly from parts is not new; it appears explicitly in a figure in a paper from 1991, and implcitly in earlier work (once you know what to look for).
+This idea of assembly from parts is not new; it appears explicitly in a figure in a paper on linguistics from 1991, the original Link Grammar paper, and implcitly in earlier work (once you know what to look for).

 The paradigm has been repeatedly rediscovered by linguists.